Luftwaffe: Wever years, 1933–1936

 Wever began planning for a strategic bomber force and sought to incorporate strategic bombing into a war strategy.
 He believed that tactical aircraft should only be used as a step to developing a strategic air force.
 In May 1934, Wever initiated a seven-year project to develop the so-called "Ural bomber", which could strike as far as into the heart of the Soviet Union.
 In 1935, this design competition led to the Dornier Do 19 and Junkers Ju 89 prototypes, although both were underpowered.
-In April 1936, Wever issue requirements for the 'Bomber A' design competition: a range of 6,700 km with a 900 kg bomb load.
-However Wever's vision of a "Ural" bomber was never realized, and his emphasis on strategic aerial operations was lost.
+In April 1936, Wever issued requirements for the 'Bomber A' design competition: a range of 6,700 km with a 900 kg bomb load.
+However, Wever's vision of a "Ural" bomber was never realised, and his emphasis on strategic aerial operations was lost.
 The only design submittal for Wever's 'Bomber A' that reached production was Heinkel's Projekt 1041, which culminated in the production and frontline service as Germany's only operational heavy bomber, the Heinkel He 177, on 5 November 1937, the date on which it received its RLM airframe number.